Vinark117/old-docs.vinark.dev/better-rule-tiles/get-started.md

 ![Grids](./images/grids.png)

 > *Note, it's best to change the grid type before you start working on anything, to avoid displacement of the grid due to the different coordinate systems.*

+## The editor settings

+There are a few settings you can tweak to help you in the editor:
+- **Highlight modified cells** - When this option is enabled it highlights grid cells with a flashing outline, which have been modified in the **inspector window**.
+- **Show ruler** - When enabled, it shows a ruler on the bottom and left side of the window, to help orient yourself on the grid.
+- **Lock windows** - If this option is enabled all of the floating windows will be locked to either corners of the editor.
+If you disable this option you can freely drag the floating windows anywhere inside the editor.
+If the windows disapper after resizing the editor, you can enable this option to bring those windows back.
+- **Hide sprites** - When this option is enabled, it will hide the **sprite layer**.
+This option can be used to check if there's a tile under a sprite or not.

+There are even more settings in the **other settings** dropdown, which you can open by clicking the corresponding button.
+This dropdown has a few settings inside:
+- **Drawer size** - Determines the size of the **tile drawer**.
+- **Current zoom** - Here you can manually enter the current zoom amount of the grid.
+The larger the zoom amount the larger the grid cells appear.
+You can also **use your mouse scrool wheel to zoom in and out**, so this option was mostly intended to input more specific values.
+- **Render small grid** - If this option is disabled, zooming far out will cause the grid lines to disappear.
+This option is most useful when working in a **hexagonal grid**, as the grid is not all straight lines, rendering a large small grid could be quite resource intensive.
+- **Zoom treshold** - This value determines when should the grid disapper when the **render small grid** option is disabled.
+The grid will stop rendering if the current zoom value is less than the zoom treshold.
+- **Grid size** - Determines how large should the grid be when the **current zoom** value is one.
+- **Grid cell offset** - You can change this option if your sprites don't line up with the grid lines.

+And finally, under the **export options** you can change settings regarding how should the final rule tiles be generated:
+- **Grid tyle** - The shape of the [**grid**](./better-rule-tiles/get-started?id=the-grid).
+- **Add missing rules** - When this option is enabled, the missing rules in **tile variations** will be fill in from the **parent tile**.

+> Note, the ruler only shows the actual coordinates when the grid is set to square, in other grids, it only serves as a way to orient yourself on the grid.

+## The tile drawer

+## The toolbar